ChandulaNethmal/chandulanethmal.github.io/_posts/2020-07-24-Motor_controller_design.md

 ## Introduction to My Design: Challenger Motor Controller
 ### Design Considerations
 Since we are dealing with many experimental and academic related robotics projects, I decided to design a DC brushed motor controller with development features.
+That means, this motor controller can be used as a normal open loop motor controller as well as can be programmed to your custom closed loop operations.

 Many available cheap motor controllers are not capable of handling considerably large currents and many of them are open loop motor controllers.
 Commercially available closed loop motor controllers are expensive and some of them are not open source.
 Therefore, I went through following design considerations according to expected applications, further development and economic factors.

 * Load current
 * Operating Voltage
 * Communication protocols
 * Processing Unit

-Best way to implement a DC motor driver is using H-bridge configurations per each single motor in order to achieve both clockwise and counter clockwise direction driving.
+Best way to implement a DC motor driver is, using H-bridge configurations per each single motor in order to achieve both clockwise and counter clockwise direction driving.
 We can use four MOSFETs(Metal Oxide Semiconductor Field Effect Transistor) to build each H-bridge as the following schemetics.

 <figure class="half">
 	<a href="/assets/images/motor_control2/3.gif"><img src="/assets/images/motor_control2/3.gif"></a>